 Russell: Good.
 Some people don’t like my metaphors.
 I don’t know why.
 But anyway, everyone in this room is buying the same Picasso.
 It’s, uh, very rare.
 Medium-rare.
 Well-done.
 What the fuck.
 The bottom-line question is, “Did Picasso paint it?”
 And you’re the man who is selling it to us.

-Blair’s involvement in this whole international fiasco is tangential at best, even damned near serendipitous.
-He’s not invested in these secrets at all; he didn’t even know they existed till this international consortium of spies contacted him about them.
-It doesn’t matter to him in the least what these guys do with the information–or how reliable they think he is.
+Blair’s involvement in this whole fiasco is tangential at best.
+He’s not invested in these secrets at all.
+Thus, it doesn’t matter to him how reliable these randos think he is.

 In the same exact way, nobody is telling ex-timonies to Christians in order to deconvert them.
 That’s not even a blip on our radar.
-We know that we’re not going to deconvert someone through a deconversion story–just as we know that nobody’s converting on the basis of a Christian testimony.
-We know that personal anecdotes aren’t sales tools.
-I don’t think I have ever even once heard, in all my years hanging out with ex-Christians and being one, of someone telling an ex-timony for this purpose.
+We know that we’re not going to deconvert someone through a deconversion story–just as we know that nobody’s converting through testimonies.
+I don’t think I have ever even once heard, in all my years hanging out with ex-Christians and being one, of someone doing that.

 Relax, I wish I could tell them.
-If someone’s gotten to a place where they’re actually paying attention to ex-timonies, then the deconversion ship is already pulling anchor, unfurling the sails, and preparing to leave the Christianity dock.
+If someone’s gotten to a place where they’re actually paying attention to ex-timonies, then the deconversion ship is already pulling anchor.

 Criticism 2: Ex-Christians Are Either Lying or Exaggerating.

-From the Bible.org piece, some moral leveling and attempts to have it both ways by declaring that if he didn’t see exactly what Neil Carter describes in his ex-timony then obviously it never happened:
+From the Bible.org piece, we encounter some moral leveling and attempts to have it both ways.
+The writer of it declares that he didn’t see exactly what Neil Carter describes in his ex-timony.
+Obviously, then, it never happened:

 From the “blow your mind” piece, a dig at ex-Christians who feel the need to share deconversion stories at all: